dcodeIO/long.js/README.md

 Usage
 -----

-The class is compatible with CommonJS and AMD loaders and is exposed globally as `dcodeIO.Long` if neither is available.
+The class is compatible with CommonJS and AMD loaders and is exposed globally as `Long` if neither is available.

 ```javascript
 var Long = require("long");